basarat/typescript-book/docs/compiler/ast-trivia.md

 * Any comment *after that line* is associated with the following token.

 For leading and ending comments in a file:
-* The first token in the source file gets all the initial trivia
+* The first token in the source file gets all the initial trivia.
 * The last sequence of trivia in the file is tacked onto the end-of-file token, which otherwise has zero width.

 The first token in the source file gets all the initial trivia, and the last sequence of trivia in the file is tacked onto the end-of-file token, which otherwise has zero width.

 #### Trivia APIs
 For most basic uses, comments are the "interesting" trivia.
-The comments that belong to a Node which can be fetched through the following functions:
+The comments that belong to a Node can be fetched through the following functions:

 Function | Description
 ---------|------------